-Every year real money, in significant amounts, is lost by families who never get around to discussing and developing a well-planned wealth transition strategy.
-Your personal wealth transition strategy does more than provide the who, what, where, when, and why regarding your financial assets, but rather it provides the opportunity for you to communicate your final wishes, values, and legacy that you want your loved ones to remember you by.
+Every year, real money, in significant amounts, is lost by families who never got around to discussing and developing a well-planned wealth transition strategy.
+Your personal wealth transition strategy does more than provide the who, what, where, when, and why regarding your financial assets; it provides the opportunity for you to communicate your final wishes, your values, and the legacy that you want your loved ones to remember you by.

-- Have you determined that this is the right time to disclose your assets to your children/heirs?
+- Have you determined whether this is the right time to disclose your assets to your children/heirs?

-- Preparation for the initial Family Wealth Transitions meeting to include attendees, anticipated questions, roles of heirs in the transition, potential objections, asset values/balances, and other professionals who may attend (Estate Planning Attorney, CPA, etc.)
+- Have you prepared for the initial family wealth transitions meeting by preparing a list of attendees, anticipated questions, the roles of heirs in the transition, potential objections, asset values/balances, and other professionals who may need to attend (estate planning attorney, CPA, etc.)?

 - What are the objectives of the initial meeting?

 - What documents are to be reviewed at the initial meeting?

 - Is your financial plan up to date?